How to Fix Logitech Wireless Mouse Not Working

 6. Restart your computer.

-7. Once your computer boots up, Windows will detect your Logitech mouse and will download and install the latest drivers automatically.
+7. Once your computer boots up, Windows will detect your Logitech mouse and automatically download and install the latest drivers.

 Solution 3.
 Use Logitech Firmware Update Tool